TonyJarne/pythonin12parts/part5/readme.md

-# Part 5: Scraping surgery
+# Part 5: Scraping resources

+This folder contains a number of resources on the legal and ethical issues related to scraping.
+Links are also included below:

 * The [ONS Web Scraping Policy](https://www.ons.gov.uk/aboutus/transparencyandgovernance/datastrategy/datapolicies/webscrapingpolicy) outlines how that organisation considers legal and ethical issues
 * The [UK Statistics Authority Ethics Self-Asssessment Tool](https://uksa.statisticsauthority.gov.uk/the-authority-board/committees/national-statisticians-advisory-committees-and-panels/national-statisticians-data-ethics-advisory-committee/ethics-self-assessment-tool/) is referenced in that ONS guide and provides a useful framework